Code-Institute-Submissions/florencemezino-Bookcytocin_MayResub/static/testing/testing.md

 a- Functions

 * Login : When logging in via MyBookLog page + clicking x page and coming back to MyBookLog

-* Goal statement is not storing data
-* Goal statement / no flash to specify if goal was added successfully or failed
-* Entering email in the goal statement won't send a copy of statement to user

-* Adding reviews and listing history
-* Adding review / no flash to specify if review was added successfully or failed
-* Insights saved books and reviews numbers are not generating the correct number

 * Footer , copyright section, the year is not updating.
 * CTA free ebook : Contact Form not active : user won't receive a free ebook